z3h4/useful-commands/HTML & CSS/css.md

 ### Sizing Elements

 - By default, the width and height properties are applied to the content box.
-So paddings and borders increase the size of the visible box.
+  - So paddings and borders increase the size of the visible box.
   - This behavior can be changed by setting the `box-sizing` property to `border-box` (By default it is set to `content-box`).
+  - The margin property does not impact the size of the visible box.
+It'll just move the box away from other boxes.
 - The width and height properties are only applied to the block-level elements.

   - Inline elements don't respect the width and the height properties.